jyao1/openspdm/Doc/SpdmDump.md

       82 (1608538701) MCTP(6) RSP->REQ SecuredSPDM(0xfffefffe) MCTP(5) SPDM(11, 0x6c) SPDM_END_SESSION_ACK
    </pre>

+3. If GET_CERTIFICATE or encapsulated GET_CERTIFICATE is not sent, the user need use `--rsp_cert_chain` or `--req_cert_chain` to indicate the responder certificate chain or the requester certificate chain, to dump the secured session data.

+   For example, `SpdmDump -r SpdmRequester.pcap --psk 5465737450736b4461746100 --dhe_secret c7ac17ee29b6a4f84e978223040b7eddff792477a6f7fc0f51faa553fee58175 --req_cert_chain Rsa2048/bundle_requester.certchain.der --rsp_cert_chain EcP256/bundle_responder.certchain.der`

+   If GET_CERTIFICATE or encapsulated GET_CERTIFICATE is sent, the user may use `--out_rsp_cert_chain` or `--out_req_cert_chain` to get the responder certificate chain or the requester certificate chain.

+   Then the user may use other tool to view the certificate chain, such as `openssl x509 -in cert.der -inform der -noout -text` or `openssl asn1parse -in cert.der -inform der`.

-3. By default, SpdmDump only displays SPDM messge.
+4. By default, SpdmDump only displays SPDM messge.
 If you want to dump other application message, you need use `-d`.

    Then you can see the MCTP message, such as: